-Tibetan Culture Beyond the Land of Snows provided a platform for a number of Tibetans to speak and paint a more complete picture of their culture.
-Festival participants spoke of the horrors of torture and cultural destruction by the Chinese, while others explained the Buddhist insights developed by Tibetan masters over centuries into highly sophisticated intellectual reflections and meditation practices.
-Some of these narratives might have reinforced what Westerners have long thought about the spiritual preeminence of Tibet, while others might have tested preconceptions and questioned the feudal traditions and inequities historically found in the country’s social order.
-Young Tibetans born in India or the West have less grounding in the spiritual Tibet of memory and text than do their elders, and some are quick to look for new sources of inspiration in secular Tibetan and Western cultures.
-The Festival program allowed a broad range of Tibetan voices to be heard in the West.
+Tibetan Culture Beyond the Land of Snows provided a platform for a number of Tibetans to speak and painted a more complete picture of the culture.
+Festival participants told of the horrors of torture and cultural destruction by the Chinese, while others spoke about the Buddhist insights developed by Tibetan masters over centuries into highly sophisticated intellectual reflections and meditation practices.
+Some of these narratives might have reinforced what Westerners have always thought about the spiritual preeminence of Tibet, while others may have tested preconceptions and question the feudal traditions and inequities historically found in the country’s social order.
+Young Tibetans born in India or the West have less grounding in the spiritual Tibet of memory and text, and some are quick to look for new sources of inspiration in secular Tibetan and Western cultures.
+This Festival program allowed a broader number of Tibetan voices to be heard in the West.

-Richard Kennedy and Jamphel Lhundup were Curators; Matthew Pistono was Program Coordinator in the U.S. and Tenpa Samkhar was Program Coordinator in India, with Marni Kravitz as Program Associate.
+Richard Kennedy and Jamphel Lhundup were curators; Matthew Pistono was program coordinator in the United States, and Tenpa Samkhar was program coordinator in India, with Marni Kravitz as program associate.

 The program was produced in collaboration with the Conservancy for Tibetan Art & Culture and with the assistance of His Holiness the 14th Dalai Lama of Tibet and the Tibetan government-in-exile.
 Major support was provided by the International Campaign for Tibet, Tibet Fund, Tibet House New York, The Rockefeller Foundation, The Gere Foundation, Inner Harmony Wellness Center/Peter Amato, Steven and Barbara Rockefeller, Edward F. Nazarko, the Kruglak Family, Tibetan Alliance of Chicago, Inc., The Shelley and Donald Rubin Foundation, Inc., Utah Tibet Support Group, Kazuko Tatsumura Hillyer, and Padma Health Products, Inc. In addition, more than 1,400 individuals and foundations contributed funds to ensure the program's viability.